webdriverio/webdriverio/website/docs/ConfigurationFile.md

     // The specs are defined as an array of spec files (optionally using wildcards
     // that will be expanded).
 The test for each spec file will be run in a separate
     // worker process.
 In order to have a group of spec files run in the same worker
-    // process simply enclose them in an array within the specs array.
+    // process enclose them in an array within the specs array.
     //
     // If you are calling `wdio` from an NPM script (see https://docs.npmjs.com/cli/run-script),
     // then the current working directory is where your `package.json` resides, so `wdio`